wp-plugins/genesis-club-lite/readme.txt

 == Upgrade Notice ==

-= 1.8.2 = Optional -  Add nudge feature for search box to help with its vertical positioning
+= 1.8.3 = Optional -  Add options for text color, background color, border color and margins for the search box

 == Links ==